fretheo/pcg-kotlin/README.md

 All tests are platform-independent and can be found in `common/src/tests` directory.

-Subprojects `js/` and `jvm/` don't contain any code, although they're needed in order to run tests on respective platforms.
+Subprojects `js/` and `jvm/` don't contain any code, although they're needed for generating artifacts and running tests on each respective platform.

 Run tests:
 ```